Libyan lawmakers approve new rival government - NewsBreak

 Libyan lawmakers confirmed a new transitional government Tuesday, a move that is likely to lead to parallel administrations and fuel mounting tensions in a country that has been mired in conflict for the past decade.

-Prime Minister-designate Fathi Bashagha submitted his Cabinet to the east-based House of Representatives, where 92 of 101 lawmakers in attendance approved it in a vote broadcast live from the city of Tobruk.
+Prime Minister-designate Fathi Bashagha submitted his Cabinet to the east-based House of Representatives , where 92 of 101 lawmakers in attendance approved it, during a vote that was broadcast live from the city of Tobruk.

 The new government includes three deputy prime ministers, 29 ministers and six ministers of state.
 There are only two women in the Cabinet, overseeing the Ministry of Culture and Arts and holding the position of State Minister for Women Affairs.